MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     In Solution Explorer, right-click **Solution 'sysvad' (6 projects)**, and choose **Configuration Manager**.
 Make sure that the configuration and platform settings are the same for the four projects.
 By default, the configuration is set to "Win10 Debug", and the platform is set to "Win64" for all the projects.
 If you make any configuration and/or platform changes for one project, you must make the same changes for the remaining three projects.

     **Note**  This lab assumes that 64 bit Windows is being used.
-If you are using 32 bit Window, build the driver for 32 bit.
+If you are using 32 bit Windows, build the driver for 32 bit.